wiruwiru/Chatpanel-CS2/README.md

 # ChatPanel [CS2]

 Welcome to **ChatPanel**!
 This web project is designed to help staff members review chat logs and access user information.
-The project works exclusively with **SimpleAdmin**.
+The project works exclusively with the **SimpleAdmin** fork made by Cruze.

 ---